 Subject:

-CN=Red Hat Secure Boot (PK/KEK key 1), [email protected]
+CN=Red Hat Secure Boot (PK/KEK key 1), emailAddress=secalert@redhat.com

 Issuer:

-CN=Red Hat Secure Boot (PK/KEK key 1), [email protected]
+CN=Red Hat Secure Boot (PK/KEK key 1), emailAddress=secalert@redhat.com

-As you can see, Red Hat owns the PK because KVM is a product of Red Hat Inc. If you check it on your actual system, it will usually be owned by the manufacturer of the motherboard/computer.
+As you can see, Red Hat owns the PK because KVM is a product of Red Hat Inc. If you check it on your actual computer, it is usually owned by the OEM.

-To list the public key in the PK, use the following command.
+To view the public key in the PK, use the following command:

 $ mokutil --pk